chharvey/counterpoint/spec/grammar.md

 The transformer, while not a part of the lexer, performs medial tasks that can be done during lexical analysis.
 Such tasks prepare the tokens for the parser, such as computing the mathematical values and string values of numeric tokens and string tokens respectively, as well as performing other optimizing techniques.
-The transformer is also responsible for deciding which tokens to send to the parser.
+The transformer is also responsible for deciding which tokens get sent to the parser.